 Definition 4.1.
 A trivalent graph Γ is a closed one-dimensional cell complex where three edges meet at each vertex.
 Definition 4.2.
 In an oriented graph, the source vertex is a vertex that has zero indegree.
 In other words, it is a vertex where the number of incoming edges is 0.
 Similarly, a sink vertex is a vertex that has zero outdegree.
 In other words, it is a vertex where the number of outgoing edges is 0.

-Definition 4.3 (N-webs).
-A closed N-web is a finite oriented trivalent graph V without sources and sinks properly embedded in \mathbb{R}^2 .
-We call closed N -web shortly a web.
+FIGURE 1.
+The flow condition of Definition 4.3 Definition 4.3 (web).
+A closed web is a finite oriented trivalent graph V without sources and sinks properly embedded in \mathbb{R}^2 .
 Each edge is labeled by numbers $0, \dots, N$.
 An edge with the 0 label can be deleted from the web, so in some papers, edge labeling starts from 1.
-The labelings of edges should satisfy an important condition called the flow condition; see Figure 3: - If two edges with labels a and b enter a vertex, then the outgoing edge has label $a + b$.
+The labelings of edges should satisfy an important condition called the flow condition; see Figure 1: - If two edges with labels a and b enter a vertex, then the outgoing edge has label $a + b$.
 We call a vertex a merge vertex when the vertex has two incoming edges. - If two edges with labels a and b exit from a vertex, then the incoming edge has label $a + b$.
 Similarly, we call a vertex a split vertex when the vertex has two outgoing edges.
+In Figure 1, the web on the left has a split vertex, and the web on the right has a merge vertex.